Skip to Content

 • For mediation matters, written complaints may be posted, hand delivered or emailed to the Centre.
 Complaints to the management committee must be in writing unless the complainant is unable to read or write, then a verbal complaint may be accepted.
 Further information about making a complaint or appealing a decision can be provided upon request.

-A hardcopy of this Client Charter can be provided to you upon request.
-It is also available on our website and can be downloaded.
+A hard copy of this Client Charter can be provided to you upon request.

 Address: